Catawba County is ideal for those who have a sense of adventure and a heart for hard work:

 There are over 200 congregations in Catawba County representing a variety of Jewish, Protestant, Catholic and other beliefs.
 All major protestant religions are represented with the largest number of adherents belonging to the Southern Baptist Convention, the United Methodist Church the Evangelical Lutheran Church in America and the North American Lutheran Church.
 In addition, there are numerous religious schools available in Catawba County encompassing grade ranges K-12.

 1960 Highway 70 SE, #244

 Mon-Sat: 10:00 am - 9:00 pm

 Sun: 1:00 pm - 6:00 pm

-Enjoy great one-stop shopping and a family-friendly environment at over 90 specialty stores and carts, 11 food court retailers, and four department stores, Belk, Dillard's, JC Penney, and Sears.
+Enjoy great one-stop shopping and a family-friendly environment at over 90 specialty stores and carts, 11 food court retailers, and four department stores, Belk, Dillard's, and JC Penney.
 Valley Hills Mall has a 28-foot antique carousel in the food court, a Speedway Soft Play Area for kids, carpeted, soft seating areas, family restrooms with a nursing facility, and two parking decks available to provide a pleasant customer experience.